Thursday, 28 June 2012

 The first thing we came to was the church, where we sat down on the graveyard steps under some ancient plane trees to gather our strength.
 We shared the shade with a gang of roadworkers who had stopped for lunch.

 In the centre of the village there were a couple of bars whose terraces were full of diners and it was tempting to join them, but the greater need was to finish the day’s walk, so we trudged on.
-It took about an hour, the sun beat down without mercy and I went slower and slower.
+It took about an hour, the sun beat down without mercy and I went more and more slowly.

 Turning off the D29 at last into Maubec (following signs to the camping ground), we passed a few closed shops, then a school from which happy treble voices floated, the only sign of life in the whole place.
 The centre of the village seemed to consist of a vineyard.